 With it’s 3.6mL capacity and 22mm diameter this tank will sit nicely on just about anything.
 The bottom airflow features a nice upgrade as well; it has four air slots, just like you get on the TFV4 mini.

-You still have the delrin insulated stainless steel drip tip, which is nice for those hot vapes.
+You still have the delrin insulated stainless steel Drip Tips, which is nice for those hot vapes.
 The threading all around is smooth and everything fits together nicely.
 Cleaning the Herakles Plus is a breeze as it comes fully apart.

 Herakles Plus Review: Performance